Welcome to today's edition of the Rush 24-7 podcast.

 People manipulate, try to manipulate you all the time.

-Not there's nothing unique to me.
+There's nothing unique to me.

 He never did.

-Never, never didn't never undermined anybody.
+Never, never did, and never undermined anybody.

 Never wanted me to think ill of anybody that had anything to do with this program.

-He built and maintained relationships that the program had with any number of people, sponsors, uh you name it, and maintained them.
+He built and maintained relationships that the program had with any number of people, sponsors, you name it, and maintained them and spoke for me when I was unable to.

 And I have to say this too.

-He is the one guy, this is not meant to be smirch anybody else, but I never once doubted his instincts.
+This is not meant to besmirch anybody else, but I never once doubted his instincts.

 I had total trust.

-that it would help him with somebody that was asking me to do it or a friend of his.
+I never once thought that there was something in it for him, for me to do it, that it would help him with somebody that was asking me to do it or a friend of his.

 And he had this innocent, even age 58, this innocent exuberance about everything.

-And it wasn't just me he trusted.
+And it wasn't just me, he trusted everybody.

 I mean, even the people he knew that he shouldn't.

-He did give everybody got the benefit of the doubt.
+Everybody got the benefit of the doubt.

-Because he trusted you right off the bat.
+You had to really earn his distrust because he trusted you right off the bat.

 Complete and total trust in the guy.

-Everything he told me, everything I asked him to give me a report on, or do, or whatever it was.
+Everything he told me, everything I asked him to give me a report on or do or whatever it was.

-I never had any suspicions that he was trying to get me to do things, or to say things or whatever that would benefit him with other people.
+I never had any suspicions that he was trying to get me to do things or to say things or whatever that would benefit him with other people.

 Anyway, I can't take a break here, folks.